DiegoZerm/python-for-hpc-clase/examples/cython/c_numpy/README.md

 ## Usage

 * quick test in the current directory
-  `python setup.py build_ext --inplace`
+  `pip install -e .`
   `./test_ctonumpy.py`
 * or install the package, and run the extension from anywhere